 The key word here is ‘default’, meaning the out of the box setup prior to a developer hardening the process for you.
 The biggest issue is that WordPress (and other popular CMS’s) have a standard login URL.
 Identifying a WordPress site is typically very easy and once you know that it is WordPress you can typically access the login screen by going to the standard adress.
 From here brute force / alphabet attacks can made against the site.
 From here it depends on how secure your password and username are to how fast access can be gained.
 To combat against this it is possible for your developer to change the URL of your login screen.
 They should also never use the username ‘admin’ and the password should be as secure as possible (please see my post on password security).
 In addition there are some great security plugins that limit the number of tries any one IP address can have before it is locked out amongst other security hardening measures.

-This article seems to attack WordPress, though the same arguments could be made for just about any other popular CMS.
+This article seems to attack WordPress, though the same arguments could be made for just about any other popular CMS and they are not specific WordPress security issues.
 A good developer will include security as part of their standard build process and will help secure your site against these and the thousands of other known security issues facing dynamic Websites.
-Some WordPress best practices are to use a security hardening plugin, strong passwords, known/well used and maintained plugins and themes.
+Some WordPress security best practices are to use a security hardening plugin, strong passwords, known/well used and maintained plugins and themes.